EBA Strategic Priorities for 2026

 Priority 3: Firms address operating framework deficiencies.

-The CBI will aim to ensure deficiencies identified in the governance, risk management and control frameworks of firms are addressed to ensure they are effective and future-proofed.
-This should include a focus on asset and liability management, financial and operational resilience, and Anti Money Laundering (AML)/Counter Terrorist Financing (CTF) frameworks.
+The CBI will aim to ensure deficiencies identified in the governance, risk management and control frameworks of firms are addressed to ensure they are effective both in the current environment and into the future.

 Priority 4: Firms manage change effectively